rationalagents/beaconsync/README.md

 ![Screenshot of afformentioned sections](https://raw.githubusercontent.com/waded/beaconsync/master/docs/beacon-ui.png "The Beacon UUID and Beacon Major/Minor sections")

 Be sure to click "Update" to save your changes.
-(I forget to do that even more often than I forget to activate plugins.)

 Avoid adding more than 1 UUID or major/minor per post, as this may result in undefined behavior in apps.
 Adding UUID but not major/minor, or major/minor and not UUID is fine though: for example, if each of your beacons has a different UUID you may choose to add only UUID.
 Apps must support this usage.

 How apps should use a beaconsync site
 ---
-A special-purpose app that can detect beacons (for example, a city walking tour app) should sync with a corresponding WordPress beaconsync site using WordPress' Atom or RSS2 protocol feed.
-This is how the app gets the full list of beacons and associated content it can display from the site.
+A special-purpose app that can detect beacons (for example, a city walking tour app) should retreive a content index to go with those beacons from a corresponding WordPress beaconsync site.
+It can retrieve the data using the site's Atom or RSS2 feed.

-The following examples are for Atom (http://www.rfc-base.org/rfc-4287.html), but RSS2 is quite similar.
-We recommend you use Atom over RSS2, in case we choose to deprecate RSS2 support in the future.
+The following examples are for Atom (http://www.rfc-base.org/rfc-4287.html), but RSS2 is similar.

 A post associated with a beacon has &lt;beacon:uuid&gt; and/or &lt;beacon:majorminor&gt; elements within the corresponding &lt;entry&gt;, for example: